CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

    - **Save** – default
    - Cancel<br>

+!!! info ""
-!> When enabled, Supervisor Password prevents unauthorized users from accessing these items in ThinkPad Setup: <br> - Boot priority lists <br> - Network related items <br> - Date & Time <br>
+    When enabled, Supervisor Password prevents unauthorized users from accessing these items in ThinkPad Setup: <br> - Boot priority lists <br> - Network related items <br> - Date & Time <br>

+!!! info ""
-?>  To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](https://docs.lenovocdrt.com/#/bios/settings/thinkpad/beepalarm).
+     To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](https://docs.lenovocdrt.com/#/bios/settings/thinkpad/beepalarm).

 </details>